Park Rules and Regulations

-The use of life rafts, innertubes, and other objects intended to support persons is prohibited in any of the designated swimming areas on Lake Erie and other areas where posted.
+Unless authorized by the Executive Director, the use of life rafts, innertubes, and other objects intended to support persons, except US Coast Guard approved PFDs, is prohibited in any of the guarded swimming areas on Lake Erie and other areas where posted.

-Boats, surfboards, water skis, scuba diving gear and similar aquatic equipment are prohibited within the designated swimming areas.
+Boats, surfboards, water skis, scuba diving gear and similar aquatic equipment are prohibited within the guarded swimming areas.

-No glass bottles, metal cans or containers are permitted on the beaches adjacent to or in swimming areas.
+No glass containers are permitted on the beaches adjacent to or in guarded swimming areas.

-Cats and dogs are prohibited in all swimming areas and beaches.
+Cats and dogs are prohibited in guarded swimming areas and beaches.

 15.1 Golfing requirements.